 The Professional Hobo started as a travel log of my adventures in selling everything and becoming a full-time world traveler.
 Six years in, it has morphed into a resource on financially-sustainable full-time and long-term travel.
 In addition to my own observations of life wherever I am living and traveling, readers can enjoy weekly Financial Travel Tips, bi-weekly diary week-in-the-life accounts of the daily lives of other full-time/long-term travelers, and roundups of useful articles on travel, personal finance, and lifestyle design.

 Nora Dunn is The Professional Hobo: a Canadian who in 2006 sold everything she owned (including a busy financial planning practice) to travel the world.
-She has roamed the world ever since, often volunteering or house-sitting in trade for accommodation, and financially sustaining her travels with her location independent career as a freelance writer and travel blogger.
+She has roamed the world ever since, traveling full-time in a financially sustainable way.
+She is an international freelance writer and travel blogger for publications such as Wise Bread, Flight Network, and Transitions Abroad, and recently penned the popular e-book How to Get Free Accommodation Around the World.